DannTheMann/AcoustKeylogger_Corpus/Acoustic Keylogging via Smartphone devices - Corpus.md

 #### 8.2.1 Mean approximation

-This was a general supervised machine learning object-orientated approach and was cocktail of averages and value appreciation.
-By taking the prominent frequency of each key press and when training feeding it into this algorithm I was able to tally the combined value of prominent frequencies reflecting a key and then divide by my total samples to give a mean approximation.
-This value allowed for consistent cross-checking and worked fairly well to begin with although fell apart when background noise was introduced as only one value was associated to each key and it's probable outcome.
-This led to inconsistencies in datasets when a lot of key presses were made in a singular second and the variables mentioned in Testing conditions sections played out.
+This was a general supervised machine learning object-orientated approach and was <span class="highlight"> cocktail ?</span> of averages and value appreciation.
+By taking the prominent frequency of each key press and feeding it into this algorithm during training, I was able to tally the combined value of prominent frequencies reflecting a key and then divide by my total samples to give a mean approximation.
+This value allowed for consistent cross-checking and worked fairly well to begin with.
+However, this fell apart when background noise was introduced as only one value was associated to each key and its probable outcome.
+This led to inconsistencies in datasets when a lot of key presses were made in a singular second and the variables mentioned in Testing Conditions sections played out.

 In a controlled environment where nothing was impacting the circumstances at hand this performed fairly well with an accuracy of around ~52%.
 See the results section for more details.

 #### 8.2.2 K-means clustering

 Previous researchers used K-means clustering as an unsupervised method of categorising their keystrokes from feature analysis.
-The unsupervised machine learning technique revolves around the value of **K** which is a defined number of clusters that is provided by the programmer and then parsing a series of datasets (normally onto a 2d plane) iteratively until they are completely categorised into their respective clusters.
+The unsupervised machine learning technique revolves around the value of **K** which is a defined number of clusters that is provided by the programmer and then parsing a series of datasets (normally onto a 2D plane) iteratively until they are completely categorised into their respective clusters.
 This requires the use of **centroids** which act as the central point for each cluster.
 Each centroid is updated at the end of an iteration to reflect the concentration of the surrounding data around it.

 It yielded more effective results than supervised mean approximation but was more complicated and complex, leading to less efficiency.
-Effectively the application would extract features from each key press such as frequency, magnitude etc and then apply this to the K-means implementation such that it can iterate again over the dataset and cluster that value.
+Effectively the application would extract features from each key press such as frequency, magnitude etc. and then apply this to the K-means implementation such that it can iterate again over the dataset and cluster that value.
 Clustered values would be associated to keys on the keyboard.

 ## 9. Development process